 However, don’t just settle for a Gameboy in 2023.
 The thing is, the Gameboy has seen this huge online revival.
-Maybe it’s something to do with Logan Paul’s decision to ruin yet another thing, or perhaps that now all those that grew up on the device have disposable income, we’re just after that dopamine hit.
+Maybe it’s something to do with Logan Paul’s decision to ruin yet another thing, or perhaps now all those who grew up on the device have disposable income, we’re just after that dopamine hit.

 There are multiple stores and mods available for the Gameboy, making it highly customizable once you have the core console.
 We highly recommend grabbing a new IPS display, maybe a new case, and some isopropyl alcohol, just to clean out the gunk that’s been built over the years.

 So, why a Gameboy?
 Well, as with a lot of retro gaming, it does ultimately come down to the library that already exists on it.
 The Gameboy’s legendary backwards compatibility is not to be shunned.

 While we hold a deep love for the Gameboy Micro, we can’t really recommend it without getting into the mess of flash carts that hold all your games.
 The Micro was the only Gameboy to not support backwards compatibility, being too small and missing the parts to operate cartridges prior to the Advance lines’ introduction in 2001.

 However, if you want to use legitimate hardware and not deal with the overall hassle of ripping apart an old Gameboy, we do recommend you look into the Analogue Pocket.